seopark935/seopark935.github.io/_pages/publications.md

 nav: true
 nav_order: 1
 ---
 The publication from my time at the Liang Lab, for which I was the co-lead author.
-The full list of contributions can be found at the bottom of the article, while additional context of the publication's development can be found within [here](../_projects/drug_discovery.md).
+The full list of contributions can be found at the bottom of the article, while additional context of the publication's development can be found within projects, under "computational drug discovery".

 <!-- _pages/publications.md -->